markuswind/react-native-select-input-ios/README.md

 # React Native SelectInputIOS

-A React Native SelectInput for iOS which shows the picker as a keyboard.
+A React Native SelectInput for iOS (+Android) which shows the picker as a keyboard.

 ### Supported versions